jonthebeef/jonthebeef.github.io/_process/design.md

     <div class="process-item-wrapper">
       <img src="/images/paper.png" />
       <h3>Paper</h3>
-      <p>I often start with sketching on paper in a restricted time to identify ideas to explore.
-Another line of stuff.</p>
+      <p>I often start with mindmapping and then sketching on paper in a restricted time to identify ideas to explore.</p>
     </div>
   </div>